 The projections of temperature increase due to climate change is a cause of concern to New Zealanders.
 Is New Zealand’s temperature rising?
 Will this trend continue in the future?
 What will be its consequences to the country, specifically the incidence of drought?

-The answer is positive, there is a temperature increase by 1 degree Celsius from 1909.
-The temperature will continue to climb at 0.8 Celsius by 2040, and by 2090, a 1.6 median increase.
+The answer is positive.
+There has been a temperature increase by 1 degree Celsius from 1909.
+The temperature will continue to climb at 0.8 Celsius by 2040 and by 2090, a 1.6 median increase.

-The range is wide between 0.3 and 4.6 degrees, and the increase depends on the amount of greenhouse gas released into the atmosphere according to the document the National Science Challenges released.
+The range is wide, between 0.3 and 4.6 degrees, and the increase depends on the amount of greenhouse gas released into the atmosphere, according to the National Science Challenges document.

-The document came about as a product of two workshops of the Deep South National Science Challenge, hosted by Motu in May and June 2018.
+The document came about as a product of two Deep South National Science Challenge workshops hosted by Motu in May and June 2018.

 These workshops produced seven critical questions that will form the bases for research on climate adaptation, which will be carried out through to 2020.
 These research questions are: